Banks Track: Flora and fauna

 Among the fauna that may be observed are yellow-eyed penguins, little penguins, spotted shags, sooty shearwaters, fur seals, and Hector's dolphins.
 Flora observed include nikau palm, kahikatea, and tree ferns.

 Ecotourism

 The establishment and ongoing stewardship of the track is an example of ecotourism.
-The track was established by ten landowners, mostly farmers, as a means of supplementing income in response to the fiscal pressures caused by drought and elimination of farm subsidies in the 1980s.
+The track was established by ten landowners, mostly farmers, as a means of supplementing income in response to the fiscal pressures caused by drought and the removal of farm subsidies in the 1980s.
 A limited liability company was formed to manage track operations.
-In return for use of the land, track maintenance, and providing accommodations, landowners are given an annual sum based on several factors, including the number of walkers, the amount of land traversed by the track and level of responsibility for track operations.
+In return for use of the land, track maintenance, and providing accommodation, landowners are given an annual sum based on several factors, including the number of walkers, the amount of land traversed by the track and level of responsibility for track operations.